 Raccoons (Procyon lotor) are widely spread out throughout North America, extending from Mexico into parts of Canada and almost continually between both coasts.
 Raccoons drastically increased in density starting in the 1940s with an associated boost in distribution.
+Jackson MI raccoon removal services has seen a large increase in the animal’s population.
 Today they are in the mountains and deserts where they were formerly rare or absent.

 During the 20th Century, Raccoons were introduced to other parts of the world and can be found in countries like Germany, Russia and Japan.